lwasser/lwasser.github.io/_posts/2022-09-15-earth-data-science-corps-tribal-hispanic-colleges.md

   </figcaption>
 </figure>

+I started teaching earth and environmental data science skills (minus the open reproducible elements) in my first science related job at Penn State; and they were core to the program that I built at NEON to support ecologists using NEON data.
+{: .notice }

 ## Our Partner Institutions

-In addition to CU Boulder, my home institution at the time, we had 3 other partner institutions (actually 4 but one had to drop out after year 1):
+In addition to CU Boulder, we had 3 other partner institutions (actually 4 but one had to drop out after year 1):

 ### Tribal colleges
 * [Oglala Lakota College](https://www.olc.edu/)